shreyasms17/Software-Engineer-Assessment/README.md

 | Question 1 & 2|code/main.py|Creates an object of ProcessGameState class & executes functions in code/question_2.py|
 | Question 3 | Q3_design.txt | A design for the problem in Question 3 |

-*Interpretation/findings can be found in approach.txt*
+*Interpretation/findings can be found in approach.md*

 ### Answers to subquestions in Q2
 | Subquestion | Answer |